Mass spectrometry based Host Cell Protein identification and quantification

 - Compare pre-clinic TOX batches and clinical batches

-Learn more about Mass Spec Host Cell Protein monitoring
+Learn more about Mass Spec Host Cell Protein analysis

 Figure 1: The drug substance [DS] from different cGMP batches (samples 1-3) were first loaded on a 1D SDS-PAGE gel and stained with sensitive silver stain.
 Then the gel was overloaded with DS for detection of very small amounts of contaminating proteins.
 We cut out protein bands for analysis by MALDI mass spectroscopy to identify contaminating host cell proteins.
 Eight specific HCP’s were identified and marked HCP1-HCP8, as well as product-related variants, marked DS.